Pretending You Have A Job Offer To Get A Hong Kong Employment Visa?

 So, if you are party to an employment visa application where the job is in fact not a genuine one, then you are at considerable risk of:

-2 – A negative prior immigration record for both the applicant and the sponsor.
+For both the applicant and the alleged employment visa sponsor.

-3 – Discovery of the contrivance at the time of visa extension.
+When the limit of stay comes up for renewal at the time of employment visa extension.

-4 – Discovery on enquiry at the time of an application for the Right of Abode.
+At the time of an application for the Right of Abode after 7 years.

-5 – Discovery during the currency of any genuine third party application for a visa by the sponsor subsequently.
+During the currency of any genuine third-party application for an employment visa by the sponsor subsequently.

 Just because the Hong Kong Immigration Department deploy a flexible, non-bureaucratic employment visa application consideration process, it is churlish to expect that they do not have control mechanisms in place for fishing out suspicious applications – especially those where the job offer is not a genuine one.

-So please, no matter how much you are tempted, do NOT contrive a job offer just for visa purposes.
+So please, no matter how much you are tempted, do NOT contrive a job offer just for Hong Kong employment visa purposes.

 The risks to the ersatz employer and the visa applicant him or herself are very great indeed.